TelluIoT/ThingML/compilers/README.md

 If you see this message but your compiler is not in the list, it means that your compiler is not properly registered in the compiler registry (or that the ID of your compiler is not unique and collides with another one).
 Make sure the ID returned by your compiler is correct and edit class ``org.thingml.compilers.registry.ThingMLCompilerRegistry`` in project ``registry``.
 You should just have to add your compiler in method ``getInstance()``.

+The options for the compiler are self-explainatory.
+First is the ID of the compiler (as listed in the compiler list), the second is the ThingML source file and the last is an output directory in which the compiler will output the generated code.
+The way the code is structured in the output directory varies from compilers to compilers but typically, a sub-directory with the name of the configuration will be created.

+NOTE: Remember that the compiler needs a Configuration to compile.
+Make sure that your ThingML source file contains a valid and complete configurations before calling the compiler.

 ## Testing the compilers